 “I have come that they may have life, and that they may have it more abundantly.”
 Jesus did not speak these words casually.
 They frame the divine intent for each of us: a rich, and elevated, and deeply fulfilling life, both now and in the everlasting existence to come.
 (Ref.
 John 10:10 NKJV)

-Perhaps we stumble partly because we struggle to believe in anything that we cannot actually achieve for ourselves.
+Perhaps we stumble partly because we struggle to believe in anything that we cannot actually achieve in and of ourselves.
 And perhaps we stumble partly because it just seems too good to be true.

 But, whatever the case, too often, we remain unwilling to let go of that inner thing that says, “Don’t take faith too far.”
 Thus, we continue to cling to the delusional certainty and safety of the more self-substantiated life-plane.
 And in doing so, we never quite find the courage or the moment to whole heartedly leap into the divine arms which can transport us to the higher one – a life-plane not of our own substantiation, but of Christ's.

 But, in fact, a consummate friendship with God requires this personal leap of abandonment.
 Without it, you can never find that confirming peace “that passes understanding” in your relationship with God.
-Without this final, completing leap of faith – the leap which embraces and establishes Christ at the very foundation of our character essence – our redemption experience ultimately become fruitless and empty.
+Without this final, completing leap of faith – the leap which embraces and establishes Christ as the very foundation of our character essence – our redemption experience remains incomplete.

 We started this discussion by talking about the value of an accurate self-awareness and asking the question, “Who are we as human beings?”
-By now, perhaps we can see that Christ only ever enables us to answer that question by confronting us with a much more telling one.
+By now, perhaps we can see that it is only ever Christ who enables us to answer that question accurately by confronting us with a much more telling one.
 It is this.
 “Who are we willing to become – in Him?”